 The Crossfade II Wireless are a bit less stable than the M-100, but they have a wireless design that will prevent the headphones from getting yanked off your head because the audio cable got hooked on something.
 However, since the ear cups are thicker and stick out more than on the M-100s, they sway a little when running or exercising.
 They won't fall easily, but they may slide off your ears under high-intensity activities or workout routines.

-The V-Moda Crossfade 2 Wireless are a decent sounding but bass-heavy pair of closed-back headphones.
 They have a powerful Bass, a flawless Mid Range, and low distortion.
 However, their Bass consistency is highly dependent on the quality of their fit, and tends to sound excessive.
 Additionally, their Treble lacks detail and they don't have the most open and spacious Soundstage, due to their closed-back design.

 Average Consistency performance.
 The Bass Range of the V-Moda is prone to inconsistencies depending on the head shape/size, and positioning preferences of the user.
 Our measurements shows a maximum variance of 6dB in the Bass Range which is significant and noticeable.
 They, however, perform more consistently in the Treble Range and show about 3dB of variance up to 10KHz, which is good.